-Running a social promotion is one of the best ways to attract a targeted list of leads for your business.
-That's because social promotions are fun, and users find them easy to understand and easy to engage with.
+Running a social media contest is one of the best ways to attract a targeted list of leads for your business.
+That’s because social promotions are fun, and users find them easy to understand and easy to engage with.

 If setup correctly, contest’s also have a natural element of virality built into them.
 Meaning that people are rewarded for sharing, and the people that they share with are also rewarded for sharing.

 It’s not uncommon for contests to get hundreds or even thousands of targeted entries depending on the type of contest, prize, and the degree to which a contest is optimized.

 This guide will walk you through how to increase your chances of success with a social contest so that you can attract and convert more targeted leads.